 Duration: Approx. 6 hours

-The Arlberg Railway is Austria’s only east-west rail connection which connects Innsbruck and Bludenz.
-The mountain railway is one of the highest standard-gauge railways in Europe, the second-highest in Austria.
+The Arlberg Railway is Austria’s only east-west rail connecting Innsbruck and Bludenz.
+The mountain railway is one of the highest standard-gauge railways in Europe, and the second-highest in Austria.

 Duration: Approx. 2 hours